 MRI of other internal organs

-MRI may be used to check for tumors or other abnormalities of many organs in the body, including the:
+MRI can check for tumors or other abnormalities of many organs in the body, including the following:

 - Liver and bile ducts